AModoMio

 • Italian

-One of my favourite recipes comes from the former entertainment district of Naples: pasta allo scarpariello with sun-ripened tomatoes, chili, basil and lots of cheese.
+One of my favorite recipes comes from the former entertainment district of Naples: pasta allo scarpariello with sun-ripened tomatoes, chili, basil, and lots of cheese.
 Italian joie de vivre on a plate!

 jump to recipe